-Can you believe it's already 2016?
-Another year gone.
-Since New Year's gets people thinking about the date, I'll answer a few date-related questions.
+Can you believe it’s already 2023?
+I feel like I hadn’t even gotten used to calling it 2022 yet.
+But another year is gone.
+Since a new year gets people thinking about the date, I’ll answer a few date-related questions.

 Here’s a question from a long time ago from a listener named Michael to get us started.
 (It will seem as if he’s getting a little off track, but it will all make sense in a minute.)

-The reason Michael's question about British English in wedding invitations is relevant to how to pronounce dates is that as a general rule the year is pronounced “two thousand AND sixteen” in Britain and “two thousand sixteen” in America (1).
-That's the general rule; it's quite common to hear people use the and in America, although from the number of e-mail messages I get complaining about it, I'd say a lot of Americans have been taught that it's wrong.
+The reason Michael’s question about British English in wedding invitations is relevant to how to pronounce dates is that as a general rule the year is pronounced “two thousand AND twenty-three” in Britain and “two thousand twenty-three” in America (1).
+That’s the general rule; it’s quite common to hear people use the and in the United States, although from the number of email messages I get complaining about it, I’d say a lot of Americans have been taught that it’s wrong.

 Back to dates.